-The Presbyterian Bariatric Center, a MBSAQIP Accredited Comprehensive Center, offers treatment of severe obesity and obesity-related health conditions through surgical intervention, such as gastric bypass by our bariatric surgeons.
+The Presbyterian Bariatric Center, a MBSAQIP Accredited Comprehensive Center, offers treatment of severe obesity and obesity-related health conditions through surgical and non-surgical intervention, such as our medical weight loss program or gastric bypass by our bariatric surgeons.
 Our multidisciplinary team works with you to create a plan of care that will help you achieve healthy weight loss and improve your overall health.
-Our comprehensive program will provide you with individualized nutritional and psychological support before, during and after surgery to help you achieve the success needed for a healthier life.
+Our program will provide you with individualized nutritional, lifestyle and psychological support to help you achieve the success needed for a healthier life.
 We are proud of our MBSAQIP Comprehensive Center accreditation, as well as our designations as members of the Aetna Institute of Quality and Optum/UnitedHealthcare Center of Excellence programs.

 Learn more about our accreditations

 What is bariatric surgery and how does it work?

 Bariatric surgery, also called metabolic or weight-loss surgery, modifies the stomach and in some cases the stomach’s connections.
 While bariatric surgery provides a physical tool to assist with weight loss, the entire process takes a life-long commitment to making mental, emotional and lifestyle changes.

 Our program offers several different surgical options to patients.
 The weight loss surgeries performed at our program are the gastric sleeve, the gastric bypass and the loop duodenal switch.
 We are the only bariatric program in New Mexico that offers the loop duodenal switch, also known as the stomach intestinal pylorus-sparing surgery (SIPS).
 Our providers will go over these procedures in detail with you at your clinic appointment and help you determine which procedure may be best for you.

 What is medical weight loss and how does it work?